Homeschooling on a Budget: The Full Set-Up

 4 Techniques for Hacking Your Homeschool Curriculum

 Are you shopping for homeschool curriculum?
 Are you feeling the rush of magic and wonder?
 Goodness, I love those mid summer Amazon packages of possibility on my door step!
 All of us have had an experienced homeschooler or two tell us to just relax on curriculum.
-Well thank you Carol, but what does that even […]
+Well, thank you for that, but what does that […]

 Our 2 Essential Learning Formats